First and foremost, we thank you for serving our country and look forward to helping you pursue a degree here at Pitt.

 - Veterans, like other applicants, are reviewed on an individual basis in a holistic way.
 Using the Short Answer Questions to highlight experiences in the military, additional training, leadership opportunities, educational pursuits, and/or advancements/promotions, will help the admissions committee in its holistic review process.
 Military transcripts may also be provided.
 While we appreciate others taking the time to write recommendation letters on your behalf, we find letters are beneficial in very limited circumstances (for example: providing context for variance in your overall academic performance).
 We recommend that you submit responses to the Short Answer Questions and use that space to explain or clarify what most recommenders would cover in a letter.

 - Veterans, like other applicants, can be seen on a walk-in basis by a financial aid counselor and can be helped by any counselor.
-For information on the financial aid application process please click here.
+You can find information on the financial aid application process online.

-- You may contact the Veterans Services Contact with specific questions:
+- You may reach out to the financial aid contact for veterans with specific questions: